Kozea/WeasyPrint/docs/api_reference.rst

 WeasyPrint can use any font that Pango can find installed on the system.
 Fonts are automatically embedded in PDF files.

-On Linux, Pango uses fontconfig to access fonts.
+Pango always uses fontconfig to access fonts, even on Windows and macOS.
 You can list the available fonts thanks to the ``fc-list`` command, and know which font is matched by a given pattern thanks to ``fc-match``.
 Copying a font file into the ``~/.local/share/fonts`` or ``~/.fonts`` directory is generally enough to install a new font.
 WeasyPrint should support `any font format handled by FreeType`_.

-On Windows and macOS, **Pango >= 1.38** is required to use fontconfig and FreeType like it does on Linux.
-Both, ``fc-list`` and ``fc-match`` probably will be present, too.
-Installing new fonts on your system as usual should make them available to Pango.

-Otherwise (Pango < 1.38) on Windows and macOS, the native font-managing libraries are used.
-You must then use the tools provided by your OS to know which fonts are available.
-WeasyPrint should support any font format that’s supported by the operating system.

 .. _any font format handled by FreeType: https://en.wikipedia.org/wiki/FreeType#File_formats